ZiringTawfique/apache-camel/README.md

 	user - billingUser

 	password - Ask any team member

+# Debug Mode

+One can run any java process in debug mode by passing command line parameters as shown below.
+8082 port number where debug process will be run and can be attached using any IDE.

+	"-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=8082"

 # An Approach to Development

 For all features and epic development, we'll be following popular [GITFlow](http://nvie.com/posts/a-successful-git-branching-model/) branching model as depicted below.